colinswrath/BladeAndBlunt/README.md

 This is a CommonLib implementation of a .NETScriptFramework plugin originally written by KernalsEgg.
 Much of the credit for the RE work goes to KernalsEgg.

 This was made for Blade and Blunt - A Combat Overhaul by SimonMagus616.

+##What does it do?
+**Adds specified spells in ini for the following scenarios:
+`IsAttacking`
+`IsBlocking`
+`IsSneaking`
+`When drawing bow` (used for bow stamina drain)

+**Includes engine fixes/changes for:
+`Movement speed for player scale` (Needs to be verified) `Block cap should use fBlockMax instead of fPlayerMaxResistance` (also needs to be verified)

 ## Requirements
 * [CMake](https://cmake.org/)